zchee/drug/README.md

 # drug

-drug command records the ingestion time of the medicine.
+drug command implements a record the ingestion time of the medicine.

 | **CI (linux)**                              | **godoc.org**                      | **codecov.io**                          | **Release**                          |
 |:-------------------------------------------:|:----------------------------------:|:---------------------------------------:|:------------------------------------:|